witalewski/nightcall/README.md

 ## Running the tests

-To run tests locally, go to the module directory and execute `npm run jest`
+To run tests locally, go to the module directory and execute `yarn run jest`

 ## Built With